ravendb/book/Intro/Intro.md

 ### Who am I?

-My name in Oren Eini and ver a decade ago I got frustrated with working with relational databases.
+My name in Oren Eini and over a decade ago I got frustrated with working with relational databases.
 At the time I was working mostly as a consultant for companies looking to improve the performance of data driven applications.
 I kept coming to a customer after customer and seeing them having hard time and really struggling.
 Not because they were unqualified for the task but becuase they kept using the wrong tool for the job.

-At some point I got so frustrated that I sat down and wrote a blog post about what I considered would be the ideal datastore for an OTLP^[Online transaction processing, a fancy way to say a business application] database should look like.
+At some point I got so frustrated that I sat down and wrote a blog post about what I considered would be the ideal datastore for an OTLP^[Online transaction processing, a fancy way to say a business application] applications should look like.
 That blog post turned into a series of blog posts, and then into some weekend hacking.
 Fast forward a few months later, and I had the skeleton of what will eventually become RavenDB and a burning desire to have it get out of my head.